 The LV= Cup offers a fantastic platform for today's club players to develop into tomorrow's international players.
 The tournament also provides a great platform for us to engage with our rugby fans.

 The 12 English Aviva Premiership Rugby clubs and four Welsh regional teams compete for the coveted title of the LV= Cup.

 The teams competing for the LV= Cup are split into four pools of four clubs, with three English clubs and one Welsh region in each pool.

 English clubs have been allocated to pools depending on their finish in last season's Aviva Premiership Rugby competition.

-Welsh regions have been allocated to the pools in a way that avoids repeating fixtures from the Heineken and Amlin Challenge Cups where possible.
+Welsh regions have been allocated to the pools in a way that will avoid repeating fixtures from the European Rugby Champions Cup if they are playing in that competition.

 Teams in Pool 1 play teams in Pool 4 and teams in Pool 2 play teams in Pool 3.

 Each team plays four pool matches - two home and two away - with the top team from each pool qualifying for the semi-finals.